 The main differences between HEPA-type and True HEPA filter are the filtration efficiency.
 In general, HEPA-type filter has a 99% efficiency rate of capturing particles as small as 2 microns.
 True HEPA filter up the game with a better 99.97% efficiency rate at particles as small as 0.3 microns.
 As both filters are widely used in the air purifier industry, HEPA-type is often paired with the cheaper, compact air purifier.
 True HEPA on the other hand, is tagged with the bigger, premium air purifier.

 In short, go with True HEPA filter if mold, pollen, bacteria, and viruses are your concern.
-These microbes can cause many respiratory problems and viral infection.
+These microbes can cause many respiratory problems and viral infections.
 If you want cheaper filter but still retains the HEPA goodness, go with a HEPA-type filter.